 As you start to build your online presence by creating and posting content, you’ll start to build a following that will begin to value you as a source of insight and information.
 To hold on to this engagement and stand out as a brand, consistency needs to be your new best friend.
-Here’s a few tips that will help you on your journey to consistent content…
+Here are a few tips that will help you on your journey to consistent content…

 It’s A Date

 Are you guilty of producing and posting content just for the sake of it?
 Don’t worry, you’re not the only one.
 It’s time to get yourself a content plan!
 Schedules are important for any business and that shouldn’t be any different for your content.
 Creating a content schedule is the best and easiest way to stay on top of your marketing strategy.
 Whether you plan a month or a week ahead, you’ll no longer be in a mad rush on a Monday morning to find a motivational quote that is completely unrelated with your brand.
 When I say a schedule, I’m not saying you shouldn’t have any fun with your content.
-Infact, I’d advise you to steer away from a schedule jam packed with business posts.
+In fact, I’d advise you to steer away from a schedule jam-packed with business posts.
 To get a healthy balance, you could do a couple of promotional posts a week and the rest of your content can be focused on keeping your audience informed and engaged.
 Consistency is key, get yourself a content plan!